 BVA/KC Hip Dysplasia scheme (www.thekennelclub.org.uk/item/308 )

-The Gordon Setter Breed Council is preparing with The Animal Health Trust a survey which all Gordon owners will be encouraged to participate in.
+The Gordon Setter Breed Council has prepared a survey which all Gordon owners are encouraged to participate in.
 We hope to gain valuable information to monitor and improve the health of our breed.
-Further information will be posted on this page.
+The link below allows you to download the form.